1. What is an Asset Management Company?

 Regulate the mutual fund while adhering to SEBI and AMFI

 Takes a call on which fund to sell/buy/hold and engages in the buying and selling of securities

 Responsible for holding and safeguarding the mutual fund units

 Registrar and Transfer Agents (RTA)

-In short, considering the AMC’s standing in the AMFI (owing to consistently good performance among other factors) is important for any investor.
+In short, AMC’s position or rank in the AMFI is an essential factor for any investor.
 It sounds like too much work, right?
-This is why, ClearTax offers you well-researched and handpicked portfolios from the top fund houses in India.
-Invest in one that suits your investment goal and risk profile to build wealth while saving on income taxes.
+This is why ClearTax offers you well-researched and handpicked portfolios from the top fund houses in India.
+Go for one that suits your investment goals and risk profile to build wealth while saving on income taxes.